How I re-over-engineered my home network for privacy and security

 The two-dozen or so clients on my home network generate around 125,000 DNS queries a day on average, of which, about 50% are blocked by the PiHole and a handful more might be blocked by Cloudflare’s filtering.
 Surprisingly, the move to Docker actually seemed to improved performance5 (I was worried about overhead from the virtual network) with a 0–5% average load and DNS response times generally around 2ms with AdGuard Home (20ms when running PiHole).
 Plenty of reserve capacity to re-re-over-engineer things next summer…

-Eighteen months since I originally over-engineered my home network, ads remain rare, false positives are still low, and I’ve learned a lot about many of the behind-the-scenes technologies we’ve come to take for granted every day.
+Eighteen months since I originally overengineered my home network, ads remain rare, false positives are still low, and I’ve learned a lot about many of the behind-the-scenes technologies we’ve come to take for granted every day.
 If you’re looking to implement a similar set up (or do and find ways to improve it), you can find all the configuration files references above (and more!) over at benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy on GitHub.

 Now that my privacy- and security-centric home network is codified as code, pull requests are welcome!

-1. While pihole offers armv7/armvf (what the Raspberry Pi identifies as under the latest version of Raspberry OS) docker images, cloudflared does not, meaning you’ll need to build cloudflared yourself.
-Unlike compiling from source and endless dependency drama, with a simple docker build and a few minute patience, you should be good to go.
+(what the Raspberry Pi identifies as under the latest version of Raspberry OS) docker images, cloudflared does not, meaning you’ll need to build cloudflared yourself.
+Unlike compiling from source and endless dependency drama, with a simpledocker build

-2. The Ansible site doesn’t make mention of, let alone link to its open source repository, for some reason, but rest assured, it’s an open source project under the freemium model, and the “community” edition will be enough to meet your needs of managing 1–2 devices.
+The Ansible site doesn’t make mention of, let alone link to its open source repository, for some reason, but rest assured, it’s an open source project under the freemium model, and the “community” edition will be enough to meet your needs of managing 1–2 devices. ↩

-3. In theory, a compromised device on my trusted network could sniff the credentials to the PiHole management interface resulting in a DNS poisoning attack.
-Regardless of the likelihood, it didn’t feel right to spend so much time securing my network DNS, only to make the management credentials so readily available.
+In theory, a compromised device on my trusted network could sniff the credentials to the PiHole management interface resulting in a DNS poisoning attack.
+Regardless of the likelihood, it didn’t feel right to spend so much time securing my network DNS, only to make the management credentials so readily available. ↩

-4. Ideally, I would have used Docker’s native secret management, but secrets can only be exposed as a file, not an environmental variable which Caddy expects.
-I used a narrowly scoped API token to mitigate the risk.
+Ideally, I would have used Docker’s native secret management, but secrets can only be exposed as a file, not an environmental variable which Caddy expects.
+I used a narrowly scoped API token to mitigate the risk. ↩

-5. I may have been using the non-“lite” Raspberry Pi image previously (which includes desktop components), but without a version-controlled system definition, I ironically, have no way to be sure, and thus no accurate performance baseline to compare.
+I may have been using the non-“lite” Raspberry Pi image previously (which includes desktop components), but without a version-controlled system definition, I ironically, have no way to be sure, and thus no accurate performance baseline to compare. ↩

 If you enjoyed this post, you might also enjoy:

-Ben Balter is the Director of Engineering Operations and Culture at GitHub, the world’s largest software development platform.
-Previously, as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
+Ben Balter is the Director of Hubber Enablement within the Office of the COO at GitHub, the world’s largest software development platform, ensuring all Hubbers can do their best (remote) work.
+Previously, he served as the Director of Technical Business Operations, and as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
 As a Staff Technical Program manager for Enterprise and Compliance, Ben managed GitHub’s on-premises and SaaS enterprise offerings, and as the Senior Product Manager overseeing the platform’s Trust and Safety efforts, Ben shipped more than 500 features in support of community management, privacy, compliance, content moderation, product security, platform health, and open source workflows to ensure the GitHub community and platform remained safe, secure, and welcoming for all software developers.
 Before joining GitHub’s Product team, Ben served as GitHub’s Government Evangelist, leading the efforts to encourage more than 2,000 government organizations across 75 countries to adopt open source philosophies for code, data, and policy development.
 More about the author →

 This page is open source.
 Please help improve it.